publiclab/Leaflet.DistortableImage/README.md

 ##To do:

-* rotate/scale -- copy in code from old MapKnitter
-  * need better way to measure mouse position.
-Maybe just track mousemove? or figure out how to get event from image.on('dragstart')
 * solve tool disappearance - watch the DOM
 * restructure for multiple images
   * hide handles when not active